msabbott/log4oe/README.md

 ### Developing for log4oe

-To development on the framework (e.g. creating new features, bug fixing, etc) follow the steps below.
+To develop on the framework (e.g. creating new features, bug fixing, etc) follow the steps below.
 For information on how to use the framework in your application, and to deploy the code, see the Deployment section.

 Download the framework source from this repository using Git.
 ```
 git clone https://github.com/msabbott/log4oe.git /oelibraries/log4oe
 ```

+#### Unit Tests

+Unit tests are written using OEUnit, and therefore an installation of this library is required to run, create or amend unit tests.

+To run all unit tests, the file log4oe/Tests/AllTests.cls can be run, this file includes all tests suites available.

 ## Using log4oe